newrelic/nr1-workshop/lab8/INSTRUCTIONS.md

 ## Step 5: Populating the Map with data from a NrqlQuery component

 Now, we're going to make use of both the `NrqlQuery` and `CircleMarker` components to populate the `Map` with details.
-If you're familiar with React and the Apollo GraphQL library, some of this code will look quite familiar, as NR1 leverages Apollo behind the scenes to pull data from New Relic's NerdGraph API.
+If you're familiar with React and the Apollo GraphQL library, some of this code will look quite familiar, as New Relic One leverages Apollo behind the scenes to pull data from New Relic's NerdGraph API.

 1. **Replace** the following code to the `render` method within the **second** `StackItem` within the file `lab8/nerdlets/my-nerdlet/index.js`: